Instagram / Gumroad / Email

 • Recent albums

 Static Apparitions has hit 202 collections on Bandcamp now.
-The highest score, however, still holds 2023: The Longest Road, part I – 312 collections: Its followup landed in 274 Bandcamp accounts: The long-in-the-work Aurtengwl is in 280 collections so far: Other than that there was Detritus, the album released by Russian net-label ‘The Day of
+The highest score, however, still holds 2023: The Longest Road, part I – 312 collections: Its followup landed in 274 Bandcamp accounts: The long-in-the-work Aurtengwl is in 280 collections so far: Other than that there was Detritus, the album released by Russian net-label ‘The Day of Life Forgotten’.
+I can only see one collection containing it.
+I have updated ‘solo works’ page.

 Read more →